How To Get a Medical Marijuana Card in Arizona

 Minors in Arizona can only obtain a medical marijuana card if their parents or legal guardians register as their caregivers to ensure strict compliance with the recommended use of medical marijuana.

-What Conditions Qualify for Medical Marijuana Cards in Arizona?
+What Conditions Qualify for Medical Marijuana Cards in Arizona in 2024?

 Individuals seeing to obtain medical marijuana cards in Arizona must have been certified by physicians to be living with any of these conditions: